AIDD-Labs/aidd-labs-site/src/pages/content/J2023-02-16_nonrecovery-nepal/index.md

 Among many examples, four times more women than men died in the 2004 Indian Ocean Tsunami, and multi-family, Hispanic, and linguistically-isolated households had inadequate access to loss-based assistance programs following the 1994 Northridge Earthquake.
 When repeated examples of disaster-exacerbated inequality are evident over time, we must recognize that recovery policies, and the underlying information that supports them, fail to address and prevent deepening inequality.

-% The information that supports the actions made after a disaster have the power to improve existing inequality.
 Housing recovery policies are a powerful tool to prioritize vulnerable populations after an event.
 Early decisions can shape the long-term recovery trajectory of an entire region, both positively and negatively.
 Currently, recovery assistance is not designed as a means of redistribution .